top of page

 Teahouse

-Day 4-6: Trek for 2 hrs to Khumjung Village, interactive visit with Hillary School and Khunde Hospital.
+Day 4-7: Trek for 2 hrs to Khumjung Village, visit Khunde Hospital.
+Hillary Viewpoint.
 Evening program with local Sherpas including shared meal and Sherpa dance.
-Khumjung WFR Class
+Class in Khumjung

 Teahouse

-Day 7-10: Trek 4 hrs to Phortse Village 3840M, visit Alex Lowe Foundation, Kumbu Climbing Center, WFR Class
+Day 8-10: Trek 4 hrs to Phortse Village 3840M, visit Alex Lowe Foundation, Kumbu Climbing Center, Class

 Teahouse